Compactifications of reductive groups as moduli stacks of bundles

 \bs{Theorem} The category of chains (and isomorphisms thereof) is a smooth Artin stack $\CC$ with atlas $\bigsqcup_{n \geq 0} \C_n: \bigsqcup_{n \geq 0} \A^n \to \CC$. \es

 \pf.
 We must prove three things: (1) that $\CC$ is a stack, namely (a) a category fibered in groupoids, such that (b) \'etale descent data are effective and (c) automorphisms are a sheaf; (2) that the diagonal $\CC \to \CC \times \CC$ is representable, separated, and finitely presented; and (3) that the atlas stated is surjective and smooth, so that the stack is algebraic.
-The smoothness of $\CC$ then follows directly from that of $\A^n$ \cite[4.7.1]{lmb}.
+The smoothness of $\CC$ then follows directly from that of $\A^n$ \cite[4.7.1]{lmb}, {\red as local properties by definition hold for an algebraic stack if and only if they hold for an atlas.}

 Step (1).
 That $\CC$ is (a) a category fibered in groupoids is immediate from the existence of fibered products in the category of algebraic spaces \cite[02X2]{stacks}, \cite[II 1.5]{knutson}.
 To prove (b), observe that since a chain is of finite type over its base, \'etale descent data are effective for chains \cite[04UD]{stacks}, and the property that the geometric fibers are standard chains is preserved by \'etale descent, since for algebraically closed $K$, \'etale $X' \to X$, and $\Spec K \to X$ a geometric point, $X' \times_X \Spec K$ is \'etale over $\Spec K$, hence a disjoint union of copies of $\Spec K$, so there is a section $\Spec K \to X' \times_X \Spec K$, identifying each geometric fiber of a descended chain $C \to X$ with some fiber of the original $C' \to X'$.
 That (c) isomorphisms between chains $C_1, C_2 \to X$ constitute a sheaf also follows from descent for algebraic spaces, since any automorphism can be identified with its graph, a closed algebraic subspace of $C_1 \times_X C_2$.
 Hence $\CC$ is a stack.